pranavraman1214/ImageProcessing/README.md

 # ImageProcessing
-This is just an experiment with openCv and image enhancers,
+This is just an experiment with openCv and image enhancers.

+## Image Sharpening

+## Facial Detection